rails-engine/script_core/README.md

 - Toolchain
     - [x] Expose mruby build config to allow developer modify mruby-engine executable, e.g: add some gems
-    - [x] Expose `mrbc` to allow developer precompile mruby library that would inject to sandboxie
+    - [x] Expose `mrbc` to allow developer precompile mruby library that would inject to sandbox
+    - [x] Rake tasks for compiling mruby-engine & mruby library
     - [ ] Watching and auto compiling mruby library when it change
-    - [x] Rake tasks for compiling mruby-engine & mruby library
     - [ ] Capistrano recipe
 - Practice
     - [x] Rails generator for mruby library
     - [x] Find a good place for engines
     - [ ] Find a good way to working with timezone on mruby side
     - [ ] Find a good way to working with `BigDecimal` & `Date` (mruby doesn't have these) on mruby side

-    - [ ] Consider about IO operations
+## Restrictions

+- We enable `MRB_DISABLE_STDIO` flag when compiling mruby, which means the sandbox will not support gems which dependent `mruby-io` or `stdio.h`, the result is you can not do any HTTP request, read and write files in the sandbox, you may consider preparing data on Ruby side and pass them to the sandbox.

 ## Demo